GSA/digitalgov.gov/content/posts/2016-06-03-help-search-engines-to-help-you-how-seo-friendly-url-structure-can-boost-your-rankings.md

       </p>

       <p>

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-432-invasives-forests.jpg" %}</li> </ol>
+        {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-432-invasives-forests.jpg" alt="Screen capture of search results for: "invasive species American forests"" %}</li> </ol>

         <p>
           In both of these searches, the Nature Conservancy’s Fading Forests is the fifth result—but that is the only thing the top four pages of results have in common.
         </p>

         <p>